cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

 - A streaming search experience that shows the research process
 - A specialized UI component to showcase this feature
 - Vietnamese-focused UI and agent personality

+### Novelist Agent Implementation

+We have added a new AI agent called "Hoàng Minh Phúc" (Master Novelist) that specializes in creative writing and storytelling.
+This new agent can:

+1. Craft engaging narratives with rich character development and vivid descriptions
+2. Provide advice on story structure, plot development, and character creation
+3. Write captivating prose with a fluid, rhythmic style inspired by Vietnamese literary traditions
+4. Assist users with their creative writing projects and storytelling challenges

+The implementation includes:

+- A new agent definition in `agents/novelistAgent.ts`
+- Integration with the existing agent system
+- A Vietnamese-focused writing style with authentic cultural elements
+- Example responses showcasing the agent's writing abilities in the wuxia/martial arts genre
+- Rich, descriptive language that creates immersive scenes and characters

 ### Integration Points